18F/handbook/docs/05-engineering/back-end-development.md

   * [JS](https://www.drupal.org/docs/develop/standards/javascript) coding standards.
   * [Writing Secure Code in Drupal 7](https://www.drupal.org/docs/7/security/writing-secure-code)
   * [Writing Secure Code in Drupal 8](https://www.drupal.org/docs/8/security/writing-secure-code-for-drupal-8)
-* We ensure [Code Quality with DCQ](https://www.drupal.org/project/dcq) which includes the [Coder module](https://www.drupal.org/project/coder)to ensure code meets Drupal standards.
+* We ensure [Code Quality with DCQ](https://www.drupal.org/project/dcq) which includes the [Coder module](https://www.drupal.org/project/coder) to ensure code meets Drupal standards.
 * We use namespaces so that we avoid namespace collisions.
   * All module functions (even little helper functions) should have the module prefix.
   * Database tables should have the module prefix.